 The outside of the bottle and other ultrasound equipment can act as a potential source of contamination and spread microbes between patients (28, 29).
-The CWG agreed that cleaning the outside of bottles with a disinfectant wipe between uses would be a reasonable way to mitigate this.
+The CWG agreed that cleaning the outside of bottles with a disinfectant wipe between each patient use would be a reasonable way to mitigate this.

-The core working group recommend that if the tip of a pre-filled bottle touches another surface/person, the bottle tip should be cleaned with a disinfectant wipe immediately.
+The CWG recommend that if the tip of a pre-filled bottle touches another surface or person, the bottle tip should be cleaned with a disinfectant wipe immediately.
 This recommendation is consistent with guidance published elsewhere (26).